maid/maid/README.md

 * **OS:** Mac OS X, Ubuntu
 * **Ruby:** 1.8.7, 1.9.3 (preferred)

-(Other Ruby versions and OSes may work, but are not officially supported.
-Contributions are welcome, however.)
+Some features require OS X.  See the [documentation][] for more details.
+Other Ruby versions and Linux distributions may work, but are not officially supported.
+(Contributions are welcome, however.)

 ### Manual Installation